How to Make Beautiful After Christmas Winter Mantel Decor

 Allow time and space to play around with your decor.
 I often set something, leave it for a bit, and then come back to edit.
 It is worth spending the time it takes to make sure you love the views in your own home!

-I added the vintage clock frame to tie the mirror and gold frame together.
+I added the vintage clock frame to tie the mirror and gold frame together with my winter mantel decor.
 Using these three pieces as the focal point and decor triangle for my winter mantel decor defined the rest of the mantel space!

 Step Three for Winter Mantle Decor: Add complementary accessories

-With this chippy, vintage backdrop in place, I could start adding the accessories that soften all the edges and make my winter mantel decor feel complete.
+With this chippy, vintage backdrop in place, I could start adding the winter decor accessories and vintage finds that soften all the edges and make my winter mantel decor feel complete.

 I laid vintage books on their side to create a base for this beautiful architectural salvage piece from East End Salvage.
 I was thrilled to purchase this from them right before Christmas, with my winter mantel decor specifically in mind!